tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

   <img src="/wp-content/uploads/blogs/DataMgmt/cdc_4.gif" alt="" title="" width="486" height="348" />
 </div>

-So CDC has an enormous cost with it, but in a database where logging is absent and development is out of our hands along with the question of, &#8220;Why and who changed this?&#8221; being asked often, CDC will be an option that should be brought into play to manage the change control of the database.
+So CDC has an enormous cost with it, but in a database where logging is absent and development is out of our hands along with the question of, “Why and who changed this?” being asked often, CDC will be an option that should be brought into play to manage the change control of the database.

 Some things that should be considered are ETL loads.
 I would absolutely disable CDC on tables where you load large amounts of data and then enable it after the load is completed.
 The time for loading could be double to triple after enabling tables for CDC.
 That may not be acceptable in the activity of the table.